-Why the Pauline Haass Public Library Foundation Exists
+What is the Pauline Haass Public Library Foundation?

-The Pauline Haass Public Library (PHPL) Foundation is a citizen advocacy organization that exists to provide supplemental funding for educational and cultural projects, equipment, or startup services that are beyond the scope of the municipality-financed PHPL budget.
+The Foundation, whose formal name is Citizens for the Pauline Haass Public Library, is a citizen advocacy organization that exists to provide supplemental funding for educational and cultural projects, equipment, or startup services that are beyond the scope of the library’s operating budget.

 The Foundation serves the citizens of Sussex and the surrounding area through the services provided by the Pauline Haass Public Library.